Cingulara/openrmf-msg-controls/README.md

-# openrmf-msg-checklist
+# openrmf-msg-controls
-Messaging service to respond to internal API requests to receive artifact and checklist information using a NATS Request/Repl scenario.
+Messaging service to respond to internal API requests to receive a list of controls as well as a filtered list of vulnerabilities from that control listing based on a CCI.
+This is all using a NATS Request/Repl scenario.
+This uses an XML file to load an internal memory database of sorts to query and receive data from.
+Update the database = update the XML file and redeploy.

+* openrmf.controls
-* openrmf.checklist.read
+* openrmf.controls.cci

 ## Running the NATS docker images
 * docker run --rm --name nats-main -p 4222:4222 -p 6222:6222 -p 8222:8222 nats